SidU/SidU/README.md

 - ETL data-transformation

 ### 🎧 Podcast
-I host the [Apps People Stories podcast](https://appspeoplestories.com/) which delve into the stories and projects of Teams app developers.
+I host the [Apps People Stories podcast](https://appspeoplestories.com/) which delves into the stories and projects of Teams app developers.
 Catch it on any of the platforms below!

 - [Apple Podcasts](https://podcasts.apple.com/us/podcast/apps-people-stories-podcast)
 - [Spotify](https://open.spotify.com/show/28MAQd509cvE5EyQyTCwHD)